Emerald, Victoria: Puffing Billy Running Festival

 The Puffing Billy Running Festival is an annual event held between Belgrave and Emerald Lake.
 The event includes a 1.2 km kids dash, 5 km fun run, 13.5 km classic, and a 21.1 km half marathon, which has been held in the third quarter of the year since 2023.

 The "Classic" is the latest incarnation of the Great Train Race (GTR) in which participants attempt to beat Puffing Billy to the finish line and is organised by volunteers of the Puffing Billy Preservation Society.

 The 25th Great Train Race in 2006 had 2,403 participants.
 Participants of the GTR may win prizes; the first male and female runners of the GTR held on 6 May 2007 received a return flight to Antarctica as well as a unique Great Train Race trophy.

 PAVE Arts Festival

 The PAVE Festival is the largest festival in the Dandenong Ranges and Cardinia Shire, running over 7–10 days and incorporating all forms of the Arts.
 PAVE stands for "Performing And Visual arts in Emerald", which is an annual mid-April festival, started in 2006.
 The festival includes a number of activities taking place at different locations around Emerald over a number of days.
-Such activities include the Emerald Arts Society art exhibition at the Environment Centre at Emerald Lake, a burlesque dance and circus performance, the popular "Women in Song" featuring four female singer songwriters, live comedy, a photography exhibition, an exhibition and demonstration of local art courses and lessons, The Emerald FunFest, Literary events such as Poet's Breakfast, Yarn Event and Golden Cow Literary night, Voice concert, classical performance by Dandenong Ranges Orchestra, storytelling, open gardens, a historic tour of Emerald and live music.
-The 2011 festival featured Joe Camilleri and the Black Sorrows, The Ska Vendors and Kerri Simpson, Lloyd Spiegel, Lily and King.